Conquer (The Walking Dead): Plot

 Back at Alexandria, Gabriel goes outside the walls, unarmed.
 He finds a walker eating a man and approaches, offering himself to the walker, but he ends up killing both the walker and the dying man.
 Upon returning to Alexandria, Gabriel leaves the front gate ajar.
 Inside the walls, Abraham visits Tara and talks with Eugene, and they apologize for things that happened on the road.
 Eventually, Tara wakes up while Rosita is watching her.
 Rick admits to Michonne that he and Carol stole guns from the armory and tries to return the gun, but Michonne says she would not have stopped him, and that she knocked out Rick to protect him, not Alexandria.
 On his way to the meeting, Rick notices the front gate open.
 He closes it and follows a trail of blood to find walkers amongst the houses, while the town meeting begins, with Michonne, Carol, Abraham, and Maggie speaking in Rick's defense.

 In the woods, Glenn escapes and tackles Nicholas when his attention is focused on a lone walker.
 A struggle ensues and Nicholas runs off, leaving Glenn to defend himself against the walkers they attracted.
 As Nicholas moves through the night, Glenn catches up and holds him at gunpoint.
 Nicholas begs for his life, and Glenn reluctantly spares him.

 Sasha goes to the church and asks Gabriel for help, but he says he cannot help her.
 Sasha admits she wants to die, and Gabriel, in a fit of anger, blames Bob and Tyreese's deaths on her sins.
 A struggle ensues and Sasha holds Gabriel at gunpoint.
 Gabriel tells her to shoot him but Maggie arrives and stops her.
 Maggie hears Gabriel's confession over letting his congregation die and helps him to his feet.

 Meanwhile, back at the trap, the two Wolves Morgan previously encountered bring the survivor with the red poncho to the location, only to find their trap triggered, and they slit his throat.
 While resetting the trap, the Wolves find Aaron's dropped pack, containing evidence of Alexandria's existence.

 As the meeting comes to a head, Deanna reveals Gabriel's claims.
 Rick then arrives with a walker corpse, saying the walls alone are not enough to keep the residents safe.
 An inebriated Pete shows up wielding Michonne's katana, angrily proclaiming that Rick does not belong in Alexandria while attempting to kill him.
-Reg tries to stop Pete, but Pete shoves Reg away and accidentally slices open his throat with the katana, for which Abraham pins him down afterward.
+Reg tries to stop Pete, but Pete shoves Reg away and inadvertently slices open his throat with the katana, for which Abraham pins him down afterward.
 At Deanna's request, Rick executes Pete.
 He looks up to find that Daryl and Aaron have returned with Morgan, who all witnessed the execution.